 The potential energy density at any point in space and time is a function of:

-a) The net electric field vector at that point and time;
+b) The net electric field vector at that point and time;

-b) The net magnetic field vector at that point and time;
+c) The net magnetic field vector at that point and time;

-These three vectors are mathematically orthogonal.
+These four energy components are mathematically orthogonal.

-POTENTIAL ENERGY DEFINITION:
+FIELD ENERGY DEFINITION:

-Rhoo = (C1 E^2 + C2 B^2 + C3 (i G)^2)^2 where mutually orthogonal vectors E, B, (i G) are defined by:
+Rhof = (C0 N^2 + C1 E^2 + C2 B^2 + C3 (i G)^2)^2 where mutually orthogonal vectors N, E, B, (i G) are defined by:

 N = net nuclear field vector at Xo, To E = net electric field vector at Xo, To

 B = net magnetic field vector at Xo, To